aramistech/aramistech-website/replit.md

 - June 27, 2025.
 Changed "Learn More" button icon from lightning bolt to solid arrow triangle (►) for better visibility and clearer action indication
 - June 27, 2025.
 Enhanced IP lookup page local IP detection with improved WebRTC implementation, multiple detection methods, and comprehensive user guidance when browser privacy settings block IP detection - now provides helpful instructions for manual IP discovery across Windows, Mac, and Linux platforms
 - June 27, 2025.
 Made critical warning banner thinner (reduced padding from py-3 to py-2) and changed "Learn More" button from yellow to solid red with white border outline for better visual hierarchy and reduced competition with main site content
+- June 27, 2025.
+Updated "Learn More" button to use exact same red color as banner (bg-red-600) for perfect color matching and visual cohesion
 ```

 ## User Preferences